CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 #### Request header

 The header has `Authorization: Basic` followed by the credentials.
-Credentials (`clientID:secret`) are joined by a colon, then encoded in Base64 format.
+Credentials (`client_id:client_secret`) are joined by a colon, then encoded in Base64 format.

 {% capture Snippet3 %}{% raw %}
 Authorization: Basic {base64_encoded_credentials}